-For years, having a second home in your own country, on the Costa del Sol or in the heart of the Austrian mountains was mostly reserved for people over 60.
-However, more and more people in their forties are starting to get interested in a holiday home.
+A second home in the Netherlands, on the Costa del Sol, or in the middle of the mountains of Austria: some years ago this was mainly reserved for the over-sixties, but nowadays more and more forty-somethings are also interested in holiday homes.

-This is mostly because the interest rate on savings is close to nothing.
-"This kind of return is no good," says Gerard Booij from Den Bosch.
-According to him, it is better to invest in stones.
-Last year, the former entrepreneur sold a large distribution center for a large sum, and invested this in the purchase of five holiday homes: four in Julianadorp, in North Holland, and one in Zandvoort.
+This is mainly due to the fact that the interest rate on savings is virtually zero.
+"Such a return doesn't make me happy," says Gerard Booij from Den Bosch.
+According to him, it would be better to invest in real estate.
+Last year, the former entrepreneur sold a large distribution center, received a lot of money for it, and invested it in the purchase of five holiday homes: four in Julianadorp in North Holland, and one in Zandvoort.

-Spain number 1
+Spain is number 1

 Recent research by the Second Home Fair among a thousand visitors shows that Spain is by far the favorite country for a holiday home (27 percent).
 This is followed by the Netherlands (17 percent) and France (12 percent).
 The average purchase price of a second home is 234,000 euros.